 MRes: Characterisation of Ro60 splice variants, for potential in targeted treatment of Chronic Myeloid Leukaemia

 MRes: The development of Imatinib Mesylate-derivatized Antibody Drug Conjugates for enhanced immunotherapy-based treatment of Chronic Myeloid Leukaemia (KESS II funded project)

 MRes: Design, validation and utilisation of RT-PCR and qPCR assays for characterisation and quantification of Ro60 autoantigen splice variants in human tissues

-MSc: Development of targeted Antisense Oligonucleotide agents for enhanced treatment of Chronic Myeloid Leukaemia
+MSc: Roles of targeted Antisense Oligonucleotide agents for enhanced treatment of leukaemia

-MSc: Cloning of human Angiogenin and characterisaion of potential roles of in chronic myeloid leukamia
+MSc: Roles of Angiogenin in chronic myeloid leukaemia

 Background to Projects

-Research into enhancing current and developing alternative CML therapy options is therefore a vital area of research to sustain current long-term CML treatment strategies and to reach the ulimate goal of finding a 'permanant cure' for CML.
+Research into enhancing current and developing alternative CML therapy options is, therefore, a vital area of research to sustain current long-term CML treatment strategies and to reach the ultimate goal of finding a 'permanent cure' for CML.